-Berger lays out 6 principles for making ideas going viral, along with brief descriptions of the scientific research that backs up these principles, lots of interesting examples of viral ideas, and even an acronym to help you remember the principles (STEPPS).
+In Contagious, Berger lays out 6 principles for making ideas going viral, along with brief descriptions of the scientific research that backs up these principles, lots of interesting examples of viral ideas, and even an acronym to help you remember the principles (STEPPS).
 Berger is here following in the footstep(p)s of his Stanford advisor, Chip Heath, who also uses a misspelled acronym – SUCCES, to describe the principles that make ideas “sticky”).
 Here they are:

 Social currency: As Berger notes:We share information that makes us look good.
 It helps us look good if that info is scarce or secret.
 It’s great to be the first person on the block to possess that critical new knowledge or cool new product.
 Berger describes a hidden bar in New York that you can only enter through a telephone booth in a hot dog restaurant, and then only if you know which number to dial (the bar is even called Please Don’t Tell, though they give you a card as you leave, hoping you will do what everyone else does with “secrets”).
 In Sex, Murder, and the Meaning of Life, I introduce my research on homicidal fantasies and selective memory by sharing a few secrets about myself, including a murderous fantasy and a ménage a trois.
 But if you read the book, please don’t tell.